 The purpose of your blog design is to get out of the way.
 Simply make it easy for the reader to find the solution they’re looking for – and you’re good.

-Here are some tips to create a functional blog design:
+Here are some tips for creating a functional blog design:

 - Use an easy to read font